Hugh Orde: Career

 In a 2010 speech at Oxford in which he discussed the threat of the dissident Irish republican campaign, Orde suggested that "To borrow a phrase from the past, we may be at an 'acceptable level of violence'—albeit at a far lower level than when the phrase was first coined", given that dissident republicans were unlikely to respond to negotiation.
 Democratic Unionist Party MLA Jimmy Spratt called Orde's comments "outrageous" and an insult to those killed by dissident republicans.

-Orde holds a degree in Public Administration (BA) from the University of Kent.
-After his retirement from Northern Ireland he became director of the Police National Assessment Centre.